 “Are we going to defend this Constitution that we celebrated tonight, or are we going to watch it be eroded by a Commander-in-Chief who disrespects this Constitution, doesn’t believe in free enterprise, doesn’t believe in life and families.” — Rep. Steve King (R-IA)

 Having declared that the current crop of Republicans is perhaps the most mendacious gaggle of politicians in U.S. history, we ought to back that up with more specifics.
 Fortunately, that isn’t hard to do.
 Most of the GOP’s lies and distortions are directed toward President Obama, who is surely the most disrespected and defamed president — if not the most disrespected and defamed person — in history.
+[This was written before Hillary Clinton overtook him for that distinction in 2016.]

 You’ve no doubt heard many of the lies and wacky rumors already.
 They’re constantly batted about by the batty media, and you surely have friends and relatives who cut and paste them onto Facebook.
 Every day, all day long.
-But many of the gollliwhoppers also have been incorporated into their act by the Romney-Ryan Revue.
+But many of the golliwhoppers also have been incorporated into their act by the Romney-Ryan Revue.
 Indeed at the first so-called debate, Mitt Romney attained the extraordinary feat of cramming 27 stretchers into 38 minutes.
 For which he was promptly and universally acclaimed the winner — at least among Americans.
 That spin didn’t necessarily echo across the pond.
 (Current TV’s Jennifer Granholm has an interesting commentary comparing Romney’s lies to Obama’s lies and discussing the common “conservative” strategy of working the refs.
-On the other hand, you could conclude, as Time did, that Obama’s lies are worse because they’re more accurate.)
+On the other hand, you could conclude, as Time did, that Obama’s lies are worse because they’re more accurate.
+Seriously.)

 Virtually all politicians lie and spin, and virtually all politicians are the target of lies and spin.
 But the falsehoods about the current U.S. president qualify as a whole new life form.
 A good indicator is the Snopes tally.
 At last count, after less than 4 years he’s been in office, Snopes has listed 253 Obama rumors, the overwhelming majority of which are false.
 (The true ones often involve what other people have said and done in regard to Obama rather than what he’s said or done.
 Snopes verified, for example, the Internet story about a 95-year-old veteran writing Obama a disparaging letter.
 But that letter just regurgitated some of the misinformation and disinformation about the president, thus reinforcing the observation that he’s being severely and unjustly maligned.)
 And while I really get tired of having to defend him, it’s virtually impossible to survey contemporary propaganda without defending him.